 When seeking care for a headache and/or new neck pain, be specific when describing your symptoms.
 An accurate diagnose then dictates the necessary treatment.

 We believe that patients have the right to know about the health benefits and risks associated with any type of treatment, including chiropractic.
 Today, chiropractic researchers are studying the benefits and risks of spinal adjustment in the treatment of neck and back pain through clinical trials and literature reviews.
 All available evidence demonstrates that chiropractic treatment holds an extremely small risk.
-Our chiropractic physicians take this issue very seriously and are careful to investigate any risk factors in patients, and we enjoy partnering with patients to deliver treatment in the most effective and responsible manner.
+Our chiropractic physicians take this issue very seriously and are careful to investigate any risk factors in patients.
+We enjoy partnering with patients to deliver treatment in the most effective and responsible manner.

 1. Cassidy D, et al. Risk of vertebrobasilar stroke and chiropractic care.
 Spine 2008;33(4S):S176–S183.